July 31, 2019 | Mason Roberts

 There are always things that can go wrong.
 It is smart to be aware of this at the start of your business, so you are prepared.
 No one is perfect.
 Everyone slips up every now and then.
 What is most important, though, is being able to dig yourself out.
 Do not let your mistakes hinder any chance you have of success.
 Learn from them, and grow your small business.

-Here are some simple ways in fixing your small business issues:
+Here are some simple ways of fixing your small business issues:

 Reinvent It If Necessary